roeldev/docker-php-cli/README.md

 `/etc/composer/`.
 The Composer executable is moved to `/usr/local/bin/` and ready to be used.

 ### Install Xdebug
-Compile and install xdebug by running `/usr/local/bin/install_xdebug.sh`.
-Change any of the default settings in `/app/config/php/xdebug.ini` to your needs.
+Run `/usr/local/bin/install_xdebug.sh` to compile xdebug and install the module.
+It will also copy a default xdebug.ini config file to `/app/config/php/xdebug.ini` where you can change the settings to your needs.

 ## Links